Developing an Augmented Reality Application for Space Mission Training

 Figma Prototyping

 Using Figma, I translated low-fidelity paper wireframes into a high-fidelity prototype.
-Then, I improved them by adding interface features found within the Microsoft Toolkit.
+Then, I improved them by adding interface features found within the Microsoft Mixed Reality Toolkit 3.
 At this stage, the interface was deployed to the HoloLens 2 for usability testing.
-Based on two heuristic evaluations, I made a few alternations for propagation demos for NASA - Goddard.
 In the future, there will be further user testing and more iterations of this prototype.

 Aros, M., Cooks, K., Materne, L., Huggins, J., Anderson, J., Geliga-Torres, J., Chaparro, B., & Canales, D. (2024, October).
 Applying User-Centered Design to Space Mission Planning [Poster Abstract].
 2024 ASPIRE Annual Meeting, Phoenix, AZ, United States.